-We appreciate that with regular news stories and updates about COVID-19 Coronavirus, there are many questions that our delegates and sponsors may have around this year’s Cell Symposia: Infection Biology in the Age of the Microbiome.
+We appreciate that with regular news stories and updates about COVID-19 Coronavirus, there are many questions that our delegates and sponsors may have around this year’s Cell Symposia: Gene- and Cell-Based Therapies: CRISPR, Stem Cells, and Beyond.
 Please do contact our customer service team or your normal conference contact should you have any other queries or concerns.
 Additionally, our website is kept up to date so please check back regularly.

 The health and safety of our visitors and staff is our number one priority.
 We are working closely with the venue to put measures in place that currently include:

 Public Health messaging displayed and shared before and during the event